Skip to content

 Where was the 2024 Summer Olympics held?

-Michael Phelps holds the all-time record with 23 Games gold medals and 28 medals total across four Games from 2004 to 2016.
+Michael Phelps holds the all-time record with 23 Olympic gold medals and 28 medals total across four medal-winning Games from 2004 to 2016.
 He also holds the single-Games record of 8 golds at Beijing 2008.
 Larisa Latynina holds the female total-medal record with 18, while Katie Ledecky has 14 medals and shares the women's gold-medal record at 9 after Paris 2024.

 What new sports debut at the LA 2028 Olympics?